JuliaReach/ReachabilityAnalysis.jl/README.md

 ## Features

-`ReachabilityAnalysis.jl` can handle ordinary differential equations (ODEs) with uncertain initial states, parameters or inputs.
-The following types of ODEs are supported:
+`ReachabilityAnalysis.jl` is a library to compute rigorous approximations of the sets of states reachable by dynamical systems.
+The library can handle ordinary differential equations (ODEs) with uncertain initial states, parameters or inputs.

+The following types of ODEs are currently supported:

 - continuous ODEs with *linear* dynamics
 - continuous ODEs with *non-linear* dynamics